 Raising broiler chickens for meat, and broiler breeder chickens for hatching (fertilized) eggs, is regulated by Manitoba Chicken Producers (MCP) as part of Canada’s supply managed farming system.
 A quota from Manitoba Chicken Producers is required.
-The minimum broiler quota is 30,000 kilograms per flock (usually 7 flocks each year) and the minimum broiler breeder hatching egg quota is 7,000 hens per flock (1 flock per year).
+The minimum broiler quota is 30,000 kilograms per flock (usually 7 flocks each year), the minimum broiler breeder hatching egg quota is 7,000 hens per flock (1 flock per year) and the minimum Annual Speciality Quota is 10,000 kilograms per year.

 If you are allocated a quota by MCP you are granted the right to raise that quota but you don’t own it.